CS5704-VT/Course/Project/DESIGN.md

     * a brief description of the [high-level architectural](DESIGN.md) `design` of the proposed work (how different parts of the system work together);
     * and _references_ to any appropriate citations.

- * You will receive feedback from the teaching staff on the document and presentation for your proposal to approve of your course project for the semester.
+ You will receive feedback from the teaching staff on the design proposal document and lightning talk to approve your course project.

  **Due:** Friday February 18 at 11:59pm on Canvas